brian-carroll/elm_c_wasm/NOTES.md

         - be able to create a `Program`
         - figure out some of the tricky stuff to do with effects and JS interop
     - Translate Scheduler.js and Platform.js to C & Elm
+        - Maybe Elm isn't the best way to go.
+Might be better in C.
+        - The only constraint I really need is that new must point to old.
+Other than that I can mutate values.
     - Scheduler & Tasks
     - Ports, Effect Managers, HTTP, vdom
 - Other core libs